manfredsteyer/2019-07-17b/index.md

 }
 ```

 This looks a lot like the envisioned possible future where the component decorator directly takes the compilation context.
+Also, Angular's [Minko Gechev](https://twitter.com/mgechev) created a [prototype of Angular](https://github.com/mgechev/angular-ivy-demo) which uses this idea.
+It's Component decorator come with a ``deps`` property that serves the same purpose.
+One more time, this is all is about showing what's possible and it doesn't reflect the Angular teams's official vision.

-However, now the question is what can we learn from this experimental case study.
+However, now the question is what can we learn from this case study.
 The next section provides an answer.

 ## Preparing for a possible future without (with optional) NgModules